|

 production is intended for export.

-The main export income comes from cocoa, the third
+The main export income comes from cocoa,

-from pineapples and bananas.
+biggest revenue comes from pineapples and

-(millions of tons, head, and
+(millions of tons,

-cubic meters for timber)
+head, and cubic meters for timber)

 Production